dhanush72/dhanush72/README.md

 <!-- I am a passionate web designer and developer with a strong understanding of front-end development trends and best practices.
 I design and build websites that are visually minimal, easy to use and deliver an exceptional end-user experience. -->

-Passionate and quick learning Full-stack developer with 3 years of experience in designing, developing and deploying scalable and secure web applications.
-Proficient in front-end technologies such as React and Angular and experienced in developing back-end solutions using Node.js, Express, and MongoDB.
-Mainly focus on creating visually appealing, user-friendly products that provide an exceptional end-user experience.
+Passionate Front-End Developer with 4.5+ years of experience building scalable, responsive web applications using React, Next.js, and Angular.
+I also have a solid background in backend development with Node.js, Express, and MongoDB.
+Focused on clean, maintainable code and great user experiences, I'm always eager to contribute to impactful projects while continuously expanding my skill set.

 <!-- - Creating responsive and intuitive user experiences for websites.
 - Designs and develops custom or proprietary frontend web applications using a combination of HTML, CSS, JavaScript, and other dynamic programming languages.